 Opening Reflection

-A reading from a sacred or foundational text, or a reflection on the month's theme, opens the service and centers the congregation.
+A reading from a sacred or foundational text, or a reflection on the month's theme, opens the service and centers us as a community.

 Community Check-In